MicrosoftDocs/biztalk-docs/his/install-and-config-guides/server-to-server-migration-2020.md

       ```

   2. In the command file, change the server name from the existing server name to the new server name.

+  3. Install Host Integration Server 2020 or 2016.
+Don't run the Configuration Wizard.

-  3. Make a copy of the blank `com.cfg` file:
+  4. Make a copy of the blank `com.cfg` file:

       1. In `c:\Program Files\Microsoft Host Integration Server\System\config`, create a folder named `Blank`.
-      2. Copy and paste the `com.cfg` file to the `Blank` folder.
+      2. Copy the file com.cfg from C:\Program Files\Microsoft Host Integration Server\System\config to the folder Blank.

+      [!NOTE]
+      This will allow you to repeat this step with a clean com.cfg file

-  4. To generate a new com.cfg file, use the snacfg.exe tool with the new command file:
+  5. To generate a new com.cfg file, use the snacfg.exe tool with the new command file:

       ```cmd
-      SNACFG.exe #”C:\Program Files\Microsoft Host Integration Server\System\config \com.cfg”  @ C:\Files\HIS_Migrate\System\Config\HISconfig.txt /NOVALIDATEPRINTER  /V
+      SNACFG.exe #”C:\Program Files\Microsoft Host Integration Server\System\config\com.cfg”  @ C:\Files\HIS_Migrate\System\Config\HISconfig.txt /NOVALIDATEPRINTER  /V
       ```

 - Edit the `c:\Files\HIS_Migrate\savedConfig.config` file to insert the correct password(s) for the account(s) that the services run as.
 For security purposes, the password(s) are replaced with `PasswordReplacedByThis`.
 The correct password(s) must be entered, or the services won't start.
 There may be multiple instances of the password element.